December 26, 2025

 &

-For SaaS companies, giving customers quick and personalized support is more important than ever.
+For SaaS companies, giving customers quick and personalized support will become a survival issue in 2026.
 According to HubSpot, 90% of customers say getting an immediate response is very important, and Salesforce found that 78% of users expect the same level of service across all channels.

 With SaaS churn rates averaging 10–14% a year, every step towards best customer service can make a difference.
 That’s why using a live chat platform with smart automation helps SaaS teams answer faster, reduce churn, and turn trial users into loyal customers.

-In this article, we have handpicked six of the most popular live chat platforms for SaaS companies.
+In this article, we have handpicked eight of the most popular live chat platforms for SaaS companies.

 1. Crescendo.ai

-Crescendo.ai is a leading live chat platform for SaaS businesses that combines AI + human skills to provide 24/7 support in 50+ languages.
-It is developed to solve all types of SaaS queries, like API integrations, installations, tech troubleshooting, data migrations, onboarding flows, compliance, billing, bug fixes, and many more.
+Crescendo.ai is a leading AI live chat platform for SaaS businesses to provide 24/7 support in 50+ languages.
+It is developed to solve all types of SaaS queries, like API integrations, installations, tech troubleshooting, data migrations, onboarding flows, compliance, billing, bug fixes, and many more in just $1.25/resolution (starting price).

-It handles the entire onboarding, configuration, and maintenance with their expert AI deployment engineers (AIDEs).
-Plus, services of customer support reps, CX experts, and QA professionals are complementary and are by default included in the package.
+It's package by default covers 100% onboarding, configuration, integrations and maintenance by their expert AI deployment engineers (AIDEs).
+Plus, services of customer support reps, CX experts, and QA professionals are also available.

 Features